ruplume/WDIJD/README.md

 ### How do I use the config file?

-  Enter the file "config.hpp" and you can change each to your liking
+  Enter the file "config.hpp" with a text editor, and you can change each to your liking

     #pragma once